Get 80% off your plan for your first 3 months*

 Different liquidity ratios give you different views of your financial health:

-• Quick ratio (acid test ratio): Uses only assets convertible to cash within 90 days, excluding inventory for a more conservative liquidity view.
+• Quick ratio (acid test ratio): Uses only assets you can convert to cash within 90 days, excluding inventory for a more conservative view

-• Cash ratio: Compares only cash and cash equivalents to current liabilities, providing the most stringent liquidity measure.
+• Cash ratio: Compares only cash and cash equivalents to current liabilities, providing the most stringent measure

-Using a combination of financial ratios can show you how much cash you have available at different times, for different purposes.
+Using a combination of ratios shows how much cash you have available at different times, for different purposes.
 Learn more in the guide to liquidity ratios.

 Current ratio in relation to working capital and cash flow

-How your current ratio relates to other financial metrics helps you see your full financial picture.
-While current ratio measures liquidity, these related metrics provide additional insights:
+Your current ratio connects to other financial metrics that together reveal your full financial picture.
+While current ratio measures liquidity, these related metrics provide extra insights:

-• Working capital: how much money you have left after covering current liabilities, such as supplier bills and loan repayments
+• Working capital: Shows how much money remains after covering current liabilities like supplier bills and loan repayments

-• Free cash flow: the cash left after you subtract capital spending from operating cash flow, which shows how much money you have available after investing in assets
+• Free cash flow: Reveals the cash left after subtracting capital spending from operating cash flow, showing money available after investing in assets

-When you use the current ratio, keep these limits in mind:
+When you use the current ratio, keep these points in mind:

-• Asset quality differences: All current assets are treated equally, even though cash is immediately available while inventory may take months to convert.
+• Asset quality differences: The ratio treats all current assets equally, even though cash is immediately available while inventory may take months to convert

-• Seasonal variations: Businesses with seasonal patterns may see misleading results depending on calculation timing, as shown in one business case where the current ratio was observed dropping from 3.72 to 1.64 in a single year.
+• Seasonal variations: Businesses with seasonal patterns may see misleading results depending on calculation timing

 Improve your current ratio monitoring with Xero

-Smart accounting software simplifies current ratio monitoring by automating complex calculations and providing real-time insights:
+Smart accounting software simplifies how you monitor your current ratio by automating complex calculations and providing real-time data:

 FAQs on current ratio